cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 sum(1, 2); // result: 3

-// and you can actually specify a function like an object call var sum = new Function(“a”, ”b”, “return a+b;”);
+// and you can actually specify a function like an object call var sum = new Function("a", "b", "return a+b;");
 sum(1, 2); // result: 3
 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

 This gives JavaScript some real power when used as a functional language, which has been utilised by libraries like jQuery.
-Again, the most usual case is callback functions - which are essential in JavaScript for handling UI events.
+Again, the most common use case is callback functions - which are essential for handling UI events in JavaScript.

 {% capture my_include %}// let’s specify a simple callback function e.g. an alert box function registerClick() {
-  window.alert("the link has been clicked");
+  window.alert("callbacks are great!");
 }

 // next, let's take a DOM element var link = document.getElementById("myLink");

-// the DOM API specifies the addEventListener function
+// the DOM API specifies the addEventListener function.
 // the addEventListener function is a higher order function
 // that takes a callback function as an argument
 // and adds it to the event listener of the DOM element